 A few years ago I found that I am also quite affected by gluten (though not celiac), so I now work hard to come up with delicious recipes that are gluten free.
 I couldn’t believe how easy these cookies were to make.

 Why didn’t I ever make them when he was raving about Schaum Tortes?
 I think it was because when you buy store-bought meringues, the texture is not to my liking.
 Often they crumble into bits of sugar and are kind of dry and grainy.
 These Coconut Kiss Vegan Cookies, however, have a perfect texture.
 Just the right amount of melt-in-your-mouth”ness” and chewiness.
 Really outstanding.

 And to think Coconut Kiss cookies are both vegan and gluten free!

-The recipe does have one little trick to it, though.
-Forget the parchment paper for easy clean up, or a plain cookie sheet.
+Forget using parchment paper for easy clean up, or a plain uncovered cookie sheet.
 You need brown bags (paper shopping bags) to make them.

 Since the cookies don’t have any oil in them, they stick to the pan or parchment paper when you bake them.
 But there’s a simple trick to baking them perfectly AND getting them off the pan that I learned from the Betty Crocker recipe.
 I share it visually below.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 Trust me, you’re gonna love this recipe.
 Up your recipe repertoire.
 Add this recipe to your collection.
 But don’t stop there…subscribe to our email newsletter and get a free cookbook and a printable grocery shopping list.